sassoftware/model-management-resources/examples/README.md

 When you compare models, the model comparison output includes model properties, user-defined properties, and variables.
 The model comparison output might also include fit statistics, and lift and ROC plots for the models if the required model files are available.
 The fit statistics, as well as plots for lift and ROC, can be produced using Python packages that generate JSON files.
-These JSON files are used to show the fit statistics and plots when comparing models in SAS Open Model Manager.
+These JSON files are used to show the fit statistics and plots when comparing models in SAS Model Manager.

 To calculate fit statistics, see [ CalculateFitStatisticsROCLift.ipynb](./CalculateFitStatisticsROCLift.ipynb) in the examples directory.